LINKS TO BOB LOWRY'S UPI-RELATED IMAGES:

 Bob Lowry, reporter for The Montgomery Advertiser, 1975-77 (working on electric typewriter).

-UPI Cubicle (Bob Lowry at UPI cubicle at Alabama State Capitol Pressroom in 1978.)
+UPI Cubicle (Bob Lowry at UPI cubicle at Alabama State Capitol Pressroom in 1981.)

 Sampling of Bob Lowry's press passes.

-More Bob Lowy press passes.
+More Bob Lowry press passes.

-Blue-Gray Game-1978 (Bob Lowry in press box, covering Blue-Gray All-Star Classic on Christmas Day, 1978; my late father seated to my right.)
+Blue-Gray Game-1978 (Bob Lowry in press box, covering Blue-Gray All-Star Classic on Christmas Day, 1978; my father, who died in 2001, is seated to my right.)

 Bob Lowry's daughter Mara with Lloyd Doggett when she was a page in the Texas Senate in 1983.
-Doggett, now a congressman representing Texas' 10th District, was a Texas state senator at the time of this photo.
+Doggett, now a Democratic congressman representing Texas' 10th District, was a Texas state senator at the time of this photo.
 They are standing in front of a famous painting in the Texas Senate chamber that portrays the Battle of Alamo -- entitled -- "Dawn at the Alamo."

 Green Beret Doctor (Bob Lowry interviewing former Green Beret Dr. Jeffrey McDonald of "Fatal Vision" fame who was convicted of murdering his family at Fort Bragg, N.C.
 The interview took place at a federal prison near Austin.
 I got more clips from this story than any I wrote for UPI.)

-Pressbox View (The view from the UPI seat in the pressbox at the University of Texas' Memorial Stadium at Austin.)
+Pressbox View (The view from the UPI seat in the press box at the University of Texas' Memorial Stadium at Austin.)

 Air Force's most experienced F-4 Phantom jet fighter pilot, left, briefs Bob Lowry before flight from now-closed Bergstrom Air Force Base in Austin in 1986.